Abu-Ameenudeen/career-rebuild/log.md

 - Implemented PDF type detection (scanned vs digital).
 - Practiced FastAPI routing, file upload handling, and modular code organization.
 - Improved integration between OCR and LLM for document summarization.

+---

+### 📅 Day 9 - July 18, 2025

+**Progress:**
+- ✅ Tested the `ocr_llm_summarizer` project on Windows using Git Bash
+- ✅ Confirmed it works properly in a Windows environment
+- ✅ Added support for accepting `.txt` files as input
+- ✅ Created a detailed `README.md` for setup and usage instructions

+**Thoughts:**
+- Good progress on cross-platform testing and usability.
+- Clean documentation will help others (and future me!) use the tool easily.

+---